rafaelvp-db/mlflow-getting-started/README.md

 **TLDR;** this repo contains some starter code in order to become familiar with [MLflow Tracking](https://www.mlflow.org/docs/latest/tracking.html) and [MLflow Model Registry](https://www.mlflow.org/docs/latest/model-registry.html).

+This is a companion repo to this Medium blog post: Keeping Your Machine Learning Models on the Right Track: Getting Started with MLflow, Part 2

 ## Dependencies